-In the intro to his book on the 1966 Florence flood, Robert Clark clearly points out these two souls:
+In the intro to his book on the 1966 Florence flood,6 Robert Clark clearly points out these two souls:

-Firenze, dignified and incomprehensible, and the Florentines: "bottegai" and naively proud.
-Florence with its hordes of all-inclusive tourists, all looking for memorabilia and stereo-
+- Firenze, dignified and incomprehensible, and the Florentines "bottegai" and naively proud. - Florence with its hordes of all-inclusive tourists, all looking for memorabilia and stereotyped pictures to be posted on Instagram.